Urothemis

 Urothemis is a genus of dragonfly in the family Libellulidae.

 Species of Urothemis can be medium-sized dragonflies which occur from Africa, across Asia to Indonesia and Australia.

+Etymology

+The genus name Urothemis is derived from the Greek οὐρά (oura, "tail") and the common dragonfly suffix -themis.
+The name refers to the long vulvar scale below the female abdomen.

 Species

 The genus Urothemis includes the following species: